groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.2.15.1 (2020-06-16) =
+* HOT FIX Cancelled broadcasts are not moved out of the event queue.
+* HOT FIX Contact marketability is not checked while scheduling the broadcast for non transactional emails.

 = 2.2.15 (2020-06-16) =
 * TWEAKED Some contact editor CSS.
 * TWEAKED Replaced all occurrences `dirname( __FILE__ )` with `__DIR__`.